Do Wah Diddy

 "I like your dress."

 Some people do have nice figures.
 There is no argument, surely?
 A person usually knows when they have a nice figure (or a 'good' figure or an 'attractive' figure).
 Other people usually know when they haven't, or they are somewhere in between, like most of us.
 Of course there are variations of 'nice figure' such as muscularity, amount and position of body fat, roundness or straightness, or whatever – and personal taste and different cultures.
 There is not one single exact 'nice figure' but a range of nice figures, depending the observer's particular perspective.
-The common factor is that people observe whether they like it or not – and there is definitely such a thing as a nice figure.
+The common factor is that people can't help observing whether they like someone's figure or not – and there is definitely such a thing as a nice figure.

 A particular woman knows she has a good, athletic figure.
 She likes to admire herself doing twirls in the full-length mirror in her bedroom.
 She has a wardrobe full of dresses and dozens of pairs of shoes.
 Whenever she goes out somewhere she stands at the mirror to make sure she's looking as great as ever (she always does).